 Our law firm is one of the oldest personal injury law firms in Ohio.
 We have offices and the flexibility to serve clients throughout the entire state of Ohio and Kentucky.
 Our attorneys work on a “contingent fee” basis, which means we don’t get paid until we are successful in recovering financial compensation on your behalf.

-If you have been injured, due to someone else’s negligence, anywhere in Ohio, please contact us by e-mail for a FREE consultation or call us anytime, toll free at 1-800-792-1480 to discuss how our law firm can help you.
+If you have been injured, due to someone else’s negligence, anywhere in Ohio, please contact us by e-mail for a FREE consultation or call us anytime to discuss how our law firm can help you.